zahur76/MilestoneProject_3/README.md

 The main development cycle is listed below:

 1. Site design work making use of sketch pad and balsamique.
-2. Database design and creation using mongodb.
+2. Database design (field definition) and creation using mongodb.
 3. Coding of base html page with header, footer and navbar.
 4. Programming of item page.
 5. Coding of registration and login modal in base html page.